thxlib/thxlib.github.io/lib/thx.color/index.md

 description: "Library for color manipulation.
 Contains definitions for CIELab, CIELCh, CMY(K), Grey, HSL(A), HSV(A), RGB(A), XYZ and Yxy as well as alpha versions of the sames and color parsing."
 contributors:
   - fponticelli
-releasenote: removed inlines and swapped alpha channel in RGBA.
+releasenote: Color brewer palettes and updated package for thx.core.
-version: 0.11.0
+version: 0.12.0
 url: "https://github.com/fponticelli/thx.color"
 title: thx.color
 dependencies: